 LA PORTE, TX (KTRK) --The president-elect isn't the only one who will be moving into a White House.
 One lucky bidder will soon be able to claim Texas' White House as their new home.

 Built in the 1920s, the 20,000-plus square foot waterfront mansion sits right outside of Houston.
-Built for former Texas governor and Humble Oil founder Ross Sterling, the home is now up for auction -- and with no minimum bid.
+The home was built for former Texas governor and Humble Oil founder Ross Sterling.

 Earlier this year, we got a sneak peek of the historic landmark, which sits in the bayfront community of Morgan's Point.